GeosoftInc/gxc/README.md

    | ___examples___ | source code for all Geosoft GXs |
    | ___include___ | GXC header files that document the GX API |

 The compiler and support tools are part of your Geosoft Desktop installation.
-You will need to add the Geosoft Desktop bin directory to your system path so the compiler programs can be found, and set the environment variable __INCLUDE__ to your ___gxc\include___ folder.
+You can add the Geosoft Desktop bin directory to your system path so the compiler programs can be found.
+You will need to set the environment variable __INCLUDE__ to your ___gxc\include___ folder as this folder cannot be explicitly referenced by the compilation commands.
 For example:

 ```
 set "PATH=%PATH%;C:\Program Files\Geosoft\Desktop Applications 9\bin"